 - Dividing time, days, weeks, and months for each subject depending upon their level of difficulty and your existing knowledge base.

 - Dedicated slots or weekends for revision

 - Keep enough time for relaxation, family dinner or family time, physical and mental fitness, and leisure hours for hobbies or anything you like.

 “Without Hard Work & Discipline it is difficult to be a top professional” – Jahangir Khan

 The revision will Always Rescue you

-Everyone is searching for the best and effective ways to prepare for UPSC civil services examination.
+Everyone is creating the road map of UPSC CSE success to prepare for UPSC civil services examination.
 Revising the subject is often neglected when you run after the best books, materials, and strategies.
-Revision is the only way that will help you retain the enormous information while writing the examination.
+Revision is the only way that will help you retain enormous information while writing the examination.
 Add a separate slot for revision in your study schedule as, without revision, your entire hard work will go in vain.
 It is scientifically proven that if you revise something on the same day or the next day, after one week and after one month, you will retain more.
 Nothing can replace a good revision strategy.
 Try to include such a revision method in your routine.

 Focus on Understanding than Memorizing